On this page

 • Storage Admin on the GCS bucket you're using for ingestion.

-• Depending on your company's network policy, you may need to add the following IP addresses to your allowlist to allow Amplitude's servers to access your BigQuery instance:
+• Depending on your company's network policy, you may need to add the following IP addresses to your allowlist to let Amplitude's servers access your BigQuery instance:

 • Amplitude US IP addresses: